We'd like to share with you a few simple guidelines and tips that will make Whoop & Hollar enjoyable for all.

 - This is not a concert, as you probably know...it's a folk festival!
-Even while the music is playing, feel free to walk around, dance, meditate, check out the nature trails, have a picnic, or go for a drink...relax and let your journey unfold!
-There's also yummy food available from local food vendors, as well as a few artisans on site selling their handmade creations!
+Even while the music is playing, feel free to walk around, dance, meditate, check out the nature trails, have a picnic, or go for a drink...relax and let your journey unfold.
+There's also yummy food available from local food vendors, as well as a few artisans in the Handmade Village selling their creations!
+Discover an eclectic mix of music at two different stages on site, and let your inner artist shine at the Creative Corner visual art station.
+And, don't forget to stay for the late night jam sessions and camp overnight!
 We can't emphasize this enough...come as you are, and simply be yourself.
 Enjoy the laid-back and intimate atmosphere of the festival, and let your spirit free!

 WE ARE GRATEFUL FOR YOUR UNDERSTANDING!
 HAVE A WONDERFUL FOLK FEST!